dcsan/swingbot/README.md

 [nodemon] to restart at any time, enter `rs`
 [nodemon] watching: *.*
-[nodemon] starting `ts-node src/runners/SwingRun.ts` NODE_ENV not set. using "local"
+[nodemon] starting `ts-node src/runners/SwingRun.ts`
 [    SwingRun]  |  priceList.length 767
 [    SwingRun]  |  market.start	 4345.95
 [    SwingRun]  |  market.end	 6687.99
-[    SwingRun]  |  profit.total:	 -969.2699999999977
+[    SwingRun]  |  profit.total:	 -131.3299999999981
+[    SwingRun]  |  log: swinger.log.csv
 ```

-So, obviously not a good trading bot, it lost $969 even though the market went up by nearly $2342 in the same period.
+So, obviously not a good trading bot, it lost $131 even though the market went up by nearly $2342 in the same period.
 Well, its just a basic bot without much strategy or signals yet.
 But this simple framework allows more ideas to be tested.

 You can see more details of the trading log in a csv file `logs/swinger.log.csv`

+note: at this time the bot just buys 1BTC each tx, no matter what the price.

 ## Basic how it works:
 The MoodyBot (mood swings geddit?) just trades on basic swings, with no awareness of pressure/resistance/volume or any other technical indicators (coming soon!)